WebSpellChecker/wproofreader-docker/README.md

 ARG LANGUAGES=en_US,en_GB,en_CA,en_AU
 ARG AI_MODELS=1,2
 ```
 where `LANGUAGES` accepts a comma-separated list of language IDs, `AI_MODELS` – a list of AI models to be included, provided that a compatible language is installed.
-For example, if you select at least one of the compatible English language IDs, you will be able to install English language model for enhanced text correction.
+For example, if you select at least one of the compatible English language IDs, you will be able to install the English language model for enhanced text correction.
 The options for `AI_MODELS` parameter are:
 1. English language model
 2. English autocomplete model
 3. German language model